Riley-Thor/SAT4816_HW2/Readme.md

 # Memory Search Script

-This script is used to analyze a memory dump using `volatility`.
+This is a Bash script designed to analyze a memory dump using `volatility`.
 It provides multiple options to search for profile information, process IDs, process trees, network connections, and command executions from a given memory dump file.

 ## Prerequisites